Sundance 2018 Review: Searching is an Innovative and Intense Roller Coaster Ride

 The film’s editing team should automatically win the Academy Award for Best Editing next year.
 I honestly can’t even begin to comprehend how Nick Johnson, Will Derrick, and Aneesh Chaganty managed to edit this film together.
 They must have spent months in the editing room, but the result is pure perfection.
 I don’t think the majority of people realize how complicated and time consuming the editing process is and when you make a film that is told entirely through computer screens that only adds another layer.
 I applaud Johnson, Derrick, and Chaganty for pulling this off with such ease.

-Search is an innovative and intense cinematic masterpiece.
+Searching is an innovative and intense cinematic masterpiece.
 It has not only redefined the mystery genre but storytelling as a whole.
-Search is a unique and remarkable little film that was made with a lot of passion.
+Searching is a unique and remarkable little film that was made with a lot of passion.
 I can only hope that this film gets picked up by a USA distributor that will give this film the release that it so rightly deserves.
-Search is one of the best films to come out of the 2018 Sundance Film Festival and will undoubtedly be hailed as one of the best films of the year.
+Searching is one of the best films to come out of the 2018 Sundance Film Festival and will undoubtedly be hailed as one of the best films of the year.
 Bravo to everyone involved!

 Scott ‘Movie Man’ Menzel’s rating for Search is a 9 out of 10.